-Nigeria reminds me of that classmate we all knew back in secondary school, who was simply naturally enviably clever.
-They could very easily achieve whatever they set their heart to - downside being, they never put in the effort required, because all they cared about was the instant gratification.
+Nigeria reminds me of that classmate we all knew back in secondary school; the one who was simply naturally enviably clever.
+They could very easily achieve whatever they set their heart to - Downside being, they never put in the effort required, because all they cared about was the instant gratification!

 Because high sensitivity is widely misunderstood, the behavior of Highly Sensitive People can frustrate others.
 Being highly sensitive doesn’t make a person weak, but it does mean HSPs have to manage themselves and their relationships, work, and lives differently than most people in order to thrive.